mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_z2.rst

 ======================================  ==================  ======================================  ====================================================
 Direct hardware mixing                  Off                 Press button to toggle                  Only Gain, EQ, Filter and Fader of channel operation (works without computer)
-Computer Internal mixing (Passthrough)  Dimmed              :hwlabel:`SHIFT` hold + Traktor button  Mixxx mixes the signal, but the channel is set to :ref:`Passthrough<vinyl-control-mode-and-cueing-controls>'.
+Computer Internal mixing (Passthrough)  Dimmed              :hwlabel:`SHIFT` hold + Traktor button  Mixxx mixes the signal, but the channel is set to :ref:`Passthrough <vinyl-control-mode-and-cueing-controls>`.
 Similar to direct mode, but allows the use of features like software effects.
 Computer Internal mixing                Bright              Press button to toggle                  Mixxx plays the track and mixes the signal internally.
 ======================================  ==================  ======================================  ====================================================